Ben Stokes says Indian Premier League will not 'get in way' of England Ashes duties and will play Ireland Test

-Ben Stokes insists that playing in the Indian Premier League will not get in the way of his captaincy duties during England's Ashes summer; Stokes will be available for England's Test vs Ireland before Ashes; Second Test between England and New Zealand gets under way from 10pm on Thursday
+Ben Stokes insists that playing in the Indian Premier League will not get in the way of his captaincy duties during England's Ashes summer; Stokes will be available for England's Test vs Ireland before Ashes

 Ben Stokes will not allow the Indian Premier League to get in the way of his England captaincy, insisting he will be leading the team in the first Test of their Ashes summer.